brianandrewburns/brianandrewburns.github.io/about.md

 I did a bunch of interesting and weird things before getting into ML:

 Prior to starting the ML PhD in 2021, I started Caladan Capital, a long-only hedge fund with [Samo Burja](https://twitter.com/SamoBurja), whose investment thesis was an outgrowth and application of some of the ideas from his manuscript Great Founder Theory.
-We performed excellently (44-70% annualized returns depending on start/end dates), but weren't able to raise enough money to operate the fund sustainably <sup>[1]</sup>.
+We performed excellently (44-70% annualized returns depending on start/end dates), but weren't able to raise enough money to operate the fund sustainably.
+I will likely return to some form of professional investing in the next few years, either via our Caladan thesis and variants of it, or starting a fund applying HFT/ML techniques to niche crypto markets.

 Prior to Caladan, I worked as a researcher at Leverage Research/Paradigm Academy, a joint early-stage-science research institute and startup incubator run by [Geoff Anders](https://twitter.com/geoffanders).
 On the science side I wrote manuscripts which built out and applied Connection Theory, a unified theory of human psychology that Geoff created.
 On the startup incubator side I assisted [Reserve Protocol](https://twitter.com/reserveprotocol) at their earliest stages of investor outreach, market research, and mathematical details of intial protocol design.